atheck/react-elmish-utils/README.md

 });
 ```

 This renders the component using the dependencies, model, and dispatch function you pass in.
+The dependencies are used until you manually reset them using the `resetDependencies` function.

 ### Form